-- The costs for the development of such data fusion systems and their implementation as series production code exceeds EUR 1 million, even with a relatively simple two-sensor system.
+- The costs for the development of such data fusion systems and their implementation as series production code are at least EUR 1.2 million, even with a relatively simple two-sensor system.

 - The implementation of such a data fusion system may take significantly longer than 11 months.

 With increasing system complexity and more sensors even higher costs and significantly longer development times are to be expected.
-The use of suitable libraries and tools can significantly reduce these costs.
+The use of suitable libraries and tools can significantly reduce these efforts.